phalcon/documentation/docs/db-models.md

 $result = $invoice->save();
 ```

-Values assigned directly or via the array of attributes are escaped/sanitized according to the related attribute data type.
+Values assigned directly, or via the array of attributes, are escaped/sanitized according to the related attribute data type.
 So you can pass an insecure array without worrying about possible SQL injections:

 ```php
 <?php